Amertz08/RabbitMQ-example/README.md

 // Build the containers in detached mode
 $ docker-compose up -d

-// Check that containers are up and running
+// Check that consumer and RabbitMQ containers are up and running
 $ docker ps

-// Start the consumer container
+// Run the producer function from outside the container
-$ docker-compose run consumer
+$ docker-compose run producer example producer

-// In another terminal run the producer
+// Or enter producer container and run from inside it
 $ docker-compose run producer

 // Now in container
-root@c82061d93b6c:/usr/src/app#
+root@c82061d93b6c:/usr/src/app# example producer

+// Check consumer logs
+$ docker-compose logs consumer

 // To startup and enter an instance of the consumer container
 $ docker-compose run consumer bash